Gene expression: Three prime untranslated regions and microRNAs

 Three prime untranslated regions (3′UTRs) of messenger RNAs (mRNAs) often contain regulatory sequences that post-transcriptionally influence gene expression.
 Such 3′-UTRs often contain both binding sites for microRNAs (miRNAs) as well as for regulatory proteins.
 By binding to specific sites within the 3′-UTR, miRNAs can decrease gene expression of various mRNAs by either inhibiting translation or directly causing degradation of the transcript.
 The 3′-UTR also may have silencer regions that bind repressor proteins that inhibit the expression of a mRNA.

 The 3′-UTR often contains microRNA response elements (MREs).
 MREs are sequences to which miRNAs bind.
 These are prevalent motifs within 3′-UTRs.
 Among all regulatory motifs within the 3′-UTRs (e.g. including silencer regions), MREs make up about half of the motifs.

 As of 2014, the miRBase web site, an archive of miRNA sequences and annotations, listed 28,645 entries in 233 biologic species.
 Of these, 1,881 miRNAs were in annotated human miRNA loci. miRNAs were predicted to have an average of about four hundred target mRNAs (affecting expression of several hundred genes).
 Friedman et al. estimate that >45,000 miRNA target sites within human mRNA 3′UTRs are conserved above background levels, and >60% of human protein-coding genes have been under selective pressure to maintain pairing to miRNAs.

 Direct experiments show that a single miRNA can reduce the stability of hundreds of unique mRNAs.
 Other experiments show that a single miRNA may repress the production of hundreds of proteins, but that this repression often is relatively mild (less than 2-fold).

 The effects of miRNA dysregulation of gene expression seem to be important in cancer.
 For instance, in gastrointestinal cancers, nine miRNAs have been identified as epigenetically altered and effective in down regulating DNA repair enzymes.

 The effects of miRNA dysregulation of gene expression also seem to be important in neuropsychiatric disorders, such as schizophrenia, bipolar disorder, major depression, Parkinson's disease, Alzheimer's disease and autism spectrum disorders.

-Translational regulation
+Translational

 Direct regulation of translation is less prevalent than control of transcription or mRNA stability but is occasionally used.
 Inhibition of protein translation is a major target for toxins and antibiotics, so they can kill a cell by overriding its normal gene expression control.
 Protein synthesis inhibitors include the antibiotic neomycin and the toxin ricin.